Toxic-tch/Y-OB-BY__B-O-T/README.md

 > ❗ **YO•BB•Y_B•O•T™** is **not affiliated** with WhatsApp Inc.
 >
-> 🚫 Misuse may lead to account bans.
-Use responsibly.
 >
 > 🛑 Cloning, redistributing, or modifying **without proper credit** is strictly prohibited.